 Data Science can be considered one of the best fields for freshers as it is relatively open to people from all backgrounds.
 As this field is relatively young, freshers are commonly considered given they showcase their capabilities properly.

 These steps require expertise ranging from basic to intermediate to expert level.
-As most laborious tasks require basic and intermediate knowledge, there are always a lot of opportunities in the field of Data Science.
+As most laborious tasks require basic and intermediate knowledge, there are always many opportunities in the field of Data Science.
 However, Freshers must create a plethora of projects and upload them on platforms such as GitHub and should engage in hackathons to brush up their skills and have something to explain in an interview.

 Is Data Science An IT Job?

 Technically, Data Science is not an IT job as it doesn’t only deal with programming languages and computers.
 There is a lot of knowledge needed on statistics, mathematics, model development, evaluation, and validation.
 On top of all this, to have any tangible conclusion, business knowledge is required.
 As Data Scientists are often required to communicate their analysis with people who may or may not belong to this field of Data Science, reporting and visualization skills are also required.

 All of this makes it a non-IT field; however, still in popular culture, the job of a Data Scientist is regarded as an IT job.
 One of the reasons for this is its heavy dependence on computer languages such as Python and its proximity to Data Base Management Systems and Data warehousing.
 Also, with the advent of Big Data, the job of Data Scientist seems to look closer to IT; still, one must keep in mind the other aspects of Data Science, which are not so IT-oriented.